nyavro/spi-plugin/spi-plugin-sample/readme.md

 3. Configure keys of spi-plugin:

-    + *SpiKeys.spiPaths* - Set of directories to search for traits or interfaces
+    + *SpiKeys.spiPaths* - Set of directories to search for traits or interfaces, in this case the set of one entry - path to spi project base
-    + *SpiKeys.implPaths* - Set of directories to search for implementations
+    + *SpiKeys.implPaths* - Set of directories to search for implementations, in this case the set of one entry - path to impl project base
-    + *SpiKeys.traits* - You can specify Set of desired interfaces to be exported.
-       For example, when SpiKeys.traits set as Set("com.package.CorrespondenceService") then implementations of 'com.package.CorrespondenceService', at paths specified by SpiKeys.implPaths will be exported
 4. Use mappings task to copy generated export files to "META-INF/services" folder of jar file
 5. Now make spiClient use impl in runtime by setting impl % "runtime" dependency